-Treatment for LS disease is often a matter of pain management and avoidance of activities like running and jumping.
+Treatment for LS trouble is often a matter of pain management and avoidance of activities like running and jumping.
 Surgery can help stabilize the lumbosacral joint, but due to the advanced age of most affected dogs and the chronic changes present, surgery is not as common as medical treatment.

-Steroids are often used for dogs with acute, severe pain and weakness from LS disease, but NSAIDs are used for long-term management.
+Steroids may be used for dogs with acute, severe pain and weakness, but non-steroidal anti-inflammatory drugs (NSAIDs) are used for long-term management.
 Acupuncture and cold laser therapy may relieve pain during flare-ups.

-Intervertebral disc disease (IVDD) happens when the disc cushion between the bones of the spine breaks down and presses on spinal nerves.
+Intervertebral disc disease (IVDD) happens when the disc cushion between the bones of the spine breaks down and presses on nerves branching off the spinal cord.
 In dogs, the most common locations for IVDD are the neck and the mid-to-lower back or thoracolumbar area.
 Dogs with IVDD in the thoracolumbar area sometimes have weak back legs and panting due to pain early in the disease.
-In severe cases, you’ll see a dog’s back legs collapse or become so weak they can’t stand at all.
+In severe cases, you’ll see an old dog’s back legs collapsing or becoming so weak they can’t stand at all.

 IVDD is common in adult dogs of all ages, but older dogs may be more severely affected.